 MDC: In brief, what’s your favorite exercise to do when you work out?

 CM: Yoga would have to be my favorite at this point.
 It’s a totally different kind of workout than I’m used to and it gives me a complete mental and physical workout.

-Unfortunately a poor diet with really low calories and maybe a not too healthy diet plan is something you see a lot in the fashion industry.
-Tyson Beckford also mention in his interview that most of the models keep a diet regime of ” Diet coke and Cigarettes”.
+Unfortunately, a poor diet with really low calories and maybe a not too healthy diet plan is something you see a lot in the fashion industry.
+Tyson Beckford also mentions in his interview that most of the models keep a diet regime of ” Diet Coke and Cigarettes”.

 “It is true — models do eat like that,” Beckford says.
 “A lot of them have a Diet Coke and cigarette diet.
 I don’t know how they do it, I can’t do it — I need to have some real food in my stomach.
 I don’t even drink soda, I don’t smoke, I avoid it all.

 He said that his diet routine is different and he keeps a healthy diet with proteins like seafood, healthy fats as olive oil and veggies for fiber intake.

 To keep their shape for all shows and to always be ready to receive a call from the agency, it is not an easy task.
 Training and extreme diet is the key to their job success.
 A model A. J. Abualrub, a 22-year-old American model, confessed to the New York Times in an interview that he dropped 30 pounds for a show and that he would only eat twice a day.

 To achieve this type of physique it can be dangerous for your health so that’s why you need to, first of all, find a good nutritionist to create a plan for you.

 To achieve a fashion male model look, it also depends on your body type/genetics.
 If you see Tyson Beckford has a more muscular look, different from the others showed in the pictures, but he still is a great model.
 Be healthy and stay in shape!